 In some cases, an approved application from the Township office may be required before a building permit can be obtained from Washtenaw County.
 For example, new construction may require a Zoning Compliance from the township Zoning Administrator.

-Go to Documents and select Zoning Compliance Applications for your specific application needs.
+Select Zoning Compliance for Applications for your specific zoning application needs.